Hiking Overview & Map

 The Heartleaf Loop bypasses the highest inclines to the top of the mountain and offers a light to moderate hike that is ideal for beginning hikers.
 The loop is 1 mile from beginning to end and is a great introduction to the mountain.

-Due to the mountain’s height and inaccessibility to the public, many species that are not easily found elsewhere in Alamance County, or even in the entire piedmont region, thrive on and around the mountain.
+Due to the mountain’s height and inaccessibility, many species that are not easily found elsewhere in Alamance County, or even in the entire Piedmont region, thrive on and around the mountain.
 This is one reason that protecting the Cane Creek Mountains from negative human impacts is important.
 Below are some species prevalent in the Cane Creek Mountains Natural Area.

 A natural community called the “Piedmont Boggy Streamhead” is common here, fed by rainfall seeping through the rocks of the mountain and pooling in shallow depressions.
 These areas make ideal homes for one of the oldest plant species on Earth: ferns.
 At least 8 different species have been identified on the mountain including New York Fern, Cinnamon Fern, Southern Lady Fern, Christmas Fern, Netted Chain Fern, Royal Fern, Broad Beech Fern and Resurrection Fern.